Deep-Clean Your Bathroom in 7 Steps

 Why: Grout is porous and highly susceptible to bacteria growth.

-Tile, Walls, Ceiling
+Cleaning Tile, Walls, and Ceilings

 What to do: Spray tile, countertops, walls, and the ceiling with all-purpose cleaner and turn on the shower, cranking the hot water until steam builds (about five minutes).
 Turn off the water, shut the door on your way out, and let the steam and the cleaner mix for 20 minutes.
 Then wipe down all surfaces with a clean cloth.
 To reach high spots, use a clean, dry microfiber mop.
 Wipe the tile floor, too, but only after you’ve finished the rest of the dirty work.